carbon-language/carbon-lang/docs/project/documentation_style_guide.md

 that won't happen for numbered proposals, because they are generally not "living" documents.
-Consequently, when a shorthand in a numbered proposal indicates a need for future work, as with "TODO", "open question", and especially "experimental", consider making it a link to a tracking issue, as in [the "experimental" example](#experimental), so that future readers can see how the issue was resolved.
+Consequently, when a shorthand in a numbered proposal indicates a need for future work, as with "TODO", "open question", and especially "experimental", consider including a link to a tracking issue, as in [the "experimental" example](#experimental), so that future readers can see how the issue was resolved.

 The specific shorthands are described below.
 It's important to bear in mind that they are inherently somewhat fuzzy and subjective, because they're intended to